cafalchio/PySpace/README.md

   - [Credits](#credits)
   - [Acknowledgements](#acknowledgements)

-## UX

 #### Strategy

-- Site goals

-  - The main goal of the site is to provide a fun and interactive game for the user to play.
-  - To have a pleasant wood theme that is easy to use and navigate.
-  - To have a responsive design that is easy to use on any device.
-  - With a intuituve menu that is easy to use and navigate.
+- Game goal: Defend Earth from enemy ships

+  - Player can move his ship in all directions
+  - Can shoot at enemy ships
+  - Best seven scores are saved in a database
+  - Lives and score are displayed on the screen
+  - Game ends when player loses all his lives

 - User goals
-  - The user goals are to have a fun and interactive game to play.
-  - The user can play the game on any device.
+  - Shoot at enemy ships
+  - Make a high score

 ## Technologies

-The technologies used in this project were HTML, CSS and JavaScript.
-The HTML was used to create the structure of the page, the CSS was used to style the page and the JavaScript was used to make the entire game work.
+The technologies used in this project were the following:
     * HTML
     * CSS
     * JavaScript
-    * GitHub
-    * GIMP
+    * Python

 ## Features

 ### Main Page

-The main page is the first page that the user sees when they visit the site.
-It has four buttons, one to start the game, one to see the rules, one to see the options and one to see the results.
+When the user opens the website, the page is displayed with the game title, the game description, rules and a message to press the start button to start the game.

 ![Game menu](assets/images/main_menu.png)